niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 ```

 ???+ abstract
-    The `Quaternion.LookRotation()` let's us get a rotation from a direction, so we change the Player's direction to the input direction.
+    The `Quaternion.LookRotation()` method gets a rotation from a direction, so we change the Player's direction to the input direction.

     Note that the first parameter to `LookRotation` is the axis that the rotation occurs on.
 For 2D games, this will always be `Vector3.forward`, which aligns with the *'Topdown'* Z-axis, or the direction our camera is viewing the game plane on.